tevang/tutorials/create_alternative_protonations/README.md

 which correspond to the structures shown in the figure below.
 ![3 alternative protonation states of the catalytic dyad in the HIV-1 protease.](images/1a30_all_protonations.png)

 The doubly protonated catalytic dyad does not exist.
-In general, the acid driven catalysis requires that one of the members of the Asp dyad would be ionized in order to activate the water molecule for the nucleophilic attack, while the second member needs to be protonated in order to enhance the electrophilic nature of the substrate carbonyl group.
+In general, the acid driven catalysis requires that one of the members of the Asp dyad to be ionized in order to activate the water molecule for the nucleophilic attack, while the second member needs to be protonated in order to enhance the electrophilic nature of the substrate carbonyl group.